Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Results and discussion

 \subsection{Loss functions and training errors}

 In this subsection, we analyze the values of loss functions and fitting errors calculated with ensembles of different MTPs with the optimal ranks and with the compression of approximately 50\% (i.e., two times reduction) of the number of the radial parameters in the base MTP.
+In addition, on the example of the FLiNaK system we demonstrate that the tensor of the ACE radial parameters can be compressed with matrix factorization.

 The results of fitting of potentials on Mo-Nb-Ta-W are shown in Figures ~\ref{fig:monbtaw_errors_best} and ~\ref{fig:monbtaw_errors_50}.
 In Figure ~\ref{fig:monbtaw_errors_best} we observe the decrease in loss functions, energy and force fitting errors with the increase of the level of all MTPs.
 We also see that all the compressed MTPs (MF, MFRA, R-MF, and TF) of the 16th and 18th levels give higher accuracy, i.e., smaller loss functions, energy and force fitting errors than the base MTPs.
 However, for the MTPs of the 12th level, we conclude that the compressed MTPs give either worse (R-MF) or slightly lower (MF, TF, and MFRA) results compared to the base MTP.
-This effect can be related to the number of linear parameters and the complexity of MTP.
+This effect is related to the number of linear parameters and the complexity of MTP.
 There are 29 linear parameters and three radial functions in the MTP of the 12th level, and thus, all the radial parameters presented in the base MTP can be critical for accurate fitting of the compressed MTPs.
-However, MTPs of the 16th and 18th levels have 92 and 163 linear parameters, respectively, and four radial functions for each.
+Furthermore, the MTPs of the 6th and 10th level have two and three radial functions, respectively, and they only have 5 and 16 linear parameters, respectively.
+As demonstrated in the supplementary material, compression of these potentials gave slightly greater values of the loss functions for the MF MTP at any rank and, thus, there is no sense in compression of the MTPs of these levels from the point of view of accuracy.
+High-level MTPs of the 16th and 18th levels have 92 and 163 linear parameters, respectively, and four radial functions for each.
 Therefore, the number of the radial parameters can be excessive and some of them are not necessary for an accurate fitting.
 In Figure ~\ref{fig:monbtaw_errors_50} only the values for MF with the compression of 50\% became greater than the ones for MF with the optimal ranks.
 In general, the optimal ranks and the ranks related to the compression of 50\% are close to each other (see Figures ~\ref{fig:optimal_rank}~(a, b, c) and ~\ref{fig:monbtaw_14_18_hist}) for the potentials fitted on Mo-Nb-Ta-W, and therefore the results demonstrated in Figures ~\ref{fig:monbtaw_errors_best} and ~\ref{fig:monbtaw_errors_50} are close to each other.